OFCCP regulations: What federal contractors need to know

-The purpose of the OFCCP is to ensure that businesses with contracts of at least $10,000 with the Federal government do not discriminate and that they take affirmative action in hiring.
+The purpose of the OFCCP is to ensure that businesses with contracts of at least $10,000 with the federal government don’t discriminate and that they take affirmative action in hiring.
+It sounds simple—and you may already be doing these things—but the agency’s mission to “protect workers, promote diversity, and enforce the law” creates several different (and detailed) contractor requirements, including:

 - The development of a written affirmative action plan